 - (a) For the purposes of this policy, the following terms have the meanings given them. - (b) "Contact person" means an individual designated in the list of contact persons distributed by the LCC to whom an employee may report behavior prohibited by this policy. - (c) "Discriminate" means to treat a person differently based upon a person's protected characteristic with respect to hiring, tenure, compensation, terms, upgrading, conditions, facilities, or privileges of employment, except when based on a bona fide occupational qualification. - (d) "Employee" means a permanent, full-time, part-time, or temporary employee; paid or unpaid intern; or any other employee of the LCC. - (e) "Harassment" means unwelcome behavior, through words or other actions, that is based on a person's protected characteristic and (i) the behavior interferes with job performance or creates an intimidating, hostile, or offensive work environment or (ii) submitting to the behavior is a condition of employment or a basis for an employment decision.
-Harassment may include but is not limited to: - (1) repeated disparaging, belittling, demeaning, or insulting names or remarks or any other use of language implying inferiority due to a protected characteristic; - (2) repeated jokes about an employee or characteristic unique to an employee that relates to a protected characteristic; - (3) sabotage of an employee's character, reputation, work efforts, or property based upon a protected characteristic; - (4) display or circulation of written or electronic materials or pictures degrading or offensive to a protected characteristic; and - (5) kidding or abuse related to a protected characteristic. - (f) "Member" means a member of the house of representatives or senate. - (g) "Protected characteristic" means any of the characteristics covered by Title VII of the Civil Rights Act of 1964 and the Minnesota Human Rights Act, including: - (1) race; - (2) color; - (3) national origin;
+Harassment may include but is not limited to: - (1) repeated disparaging, belittling, demeaning, or insulting names or remarks or any other use of language implying inferiority due to a protected characteristic; - (2) repeated jokes about an employee or characteristic unique to an employee that relates to a protected characteristic; - (3) sabotage of an employee's character, reputation, work efforts, or property based upon a protected characteristic; - (4) display or circulation of written or electronic materials or pictures degrading or offensive to a protected characteristic; and

+- (5) kidding or abuse related to a protected characteristic.

+- (f) "Member" means a member of the house of representatives or senate.

+- (g) "Nonlegislative member" means a member of the public who is appointed to serve on a legislative commission, council, task force or working group that is covered by this policy.

+- (g) "Protected characteristic" means any of the characteristics covered by Title VII of the Civil Rights Act of 1964 and the Minnesota Human Rights Act, including:

+- 1) race;

+- 2) color;

+- 3) national origin;

-- (4) sex, including pregnancy;
+- 4) sex, including pregnancy;

+- 5) gender identity

-- (5) marital status;
+- 6) marital status;

-- (6) familial status;
+- 7) familial status;

-- (7) religion;
+- 8) religion;

-- (8) creed;
+- 9) creed;

-- (9) sexual orientation;
+- 10) sexual orientation;

-- (10) age;
+- 11) age;

+- 12) gender and gender orientation;

-- (11) disability;
+- 13) disability;

-- (12) status with regard to public assistance; and
+- 14) status with regard to public assistance; and

-- (13) membership or activity in a human rights commission.
+- 15) membership or activity in a human rights commission.

 - (h) "Retaliation" means job-related adverse action against a member or employee of the LCC who has engaged in conduct protected under this policy, including any of the following:

 - (1) opposing discrimination or harassment in the workplace;

 - (2) complaining of or reporting an incident of discrimination or harassment;

 - (3) participating in an investigation;

 - (4) testifying in a proceeding relating to a discrimination, harassment, or retaliation complaint; or

-- (5) associating with a person or group of persons who are disabled or who are of different race, color, creed, religion, sexual orientation, or national origin.
+- (5) associating with a person or group of persons who are disabled or who are of different race, color, creed, religion, sexual orientation, gender identity, or national origin.